Stars: 4 out of 5

 Unfortunately, the characters took me a bit to warm up to.
 The book is narrated third person from Val’s limited point of view, and for some reason, that kept me a bit out of the story.
 As I kept reading, I did feel I got to know the characters and warm up to them.
 It also didn’t help that we got some back story dump in the first couple of chapters.
 Again, the more I read, the more I grew to like the characters, and I am looking forward to getting to know them better in future books.

 4 – Recipes

 Of course, being a culinary cozy, there have to be recipes.
-We get 8 of them, for such various things as crab cakes, potatoes, apple crisp to name a few.
+We get 8 of them, for such various things as crab cakes, potatoes, and apple crisp to name a few.
 And - you guessed it - all of them have only five ingredients.
-Well, one of two of them cheat with a couple of options spices, but we won’t mention that.
+Well, one of two of them cheat with a couple of optional spices, but we won’t mention that.
 They do sound delicious and super easy, which is nice.

 5 – The 5 Gimmick

 As I hinted at before, I didn’t find the gimmick of five suspects and five clues to be an issue at all.
-Despite being a numbers guy (I’m an accountant in my day job), I wouldn’t have known if the characters had discussed it in these terms a few times.
+Despite being a numbers guy (I’m an accountant in my day job), I wouldn’t have known if the characters hadn't discussed it in these terms a few times.
 It’s fun, but it never gets in the way of telling a compelling mystery.